nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    Use case ends.

 * 3a.
-If student ID is given and a student with the given student ID does not exist.
+If student ID is given, and a student with the given student ID does not exist.

    * 3a1.
 TAPA shows an error message.